calvinagar/cellular-automata/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the root directory, you can run:

-### `npm i`
+### `npm setup`

-Downloads the necessary packages to run the app locally.
+This downloads the necessary packages and runs the app locally in development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will not reload if you make edits, you must refresh the page manually.\
-You will also see any lint errors in the console.